unoplatform/uno.extensions/doc/Overview/Maui/ThirdParty-GrapeCity.md

     dotnet new unoapp -preset blank -maui -o MauiEmbeddingApp
     ```

-1. Remove the `net7.0` target framework from both the MauiEmbeddingApp and MauiEmbeddingApp.MauiControls projects.
+1. Remove the `net7.0` target framework from both the MauiEmbeddingApp and MauiEmbeddingApp.MauiControls projects.  <!-- Should we explain why? -->

 1. Next, add a reference to the C1 .NET MAUI NuGet packages to the MauiEmbeddingApp.MauiControls project.
-If you want to use the FlexGrid, add a reference to [`C1.Maui.Grid`](https://www.nuget.org/packages/C1.Maui.Grid); if you want to use the Calendar, add a reference to [`C1.Maui.Calendar`](https://www.nuget.org/packages/C1.Maui.Calendar).
+If you want to use the FlexGrid control, add a reference to [`C1.Maui.Grid`](https://www.nuget.org/packages/C1.Maui.Grid).
+If you want to use the Calendar control, add a reference to [`C1.Maui.Calendar`](https://www.nuget.org/packages/C1.Maui.Calendar).

 1. In the `AppBuilderExtensions` class, update the `UseMauiControls` extension method to call either, or both, the `RegisterFlexGridControls` or `RegisterCalendarControls` methods.